 I prefer my pie filling to have a slight tartness to it.
 Granny Smiths are my favourite type of apples to use for pie filling.
 They hold their shape whilst they are being cooked.
-You can also use Fuji apples which also hold their shape but they tend to be too sweet but you can remedy that with some lemon juice.
+You can also use Fuji apples which also hold their shape but they tend to be too sweet.
+Remedy that with some lemon juice.

 The proportions for Apple Pie Filling is 1 rounded Tbsp of soft brown sugar for each large Granny Smith apple.
 Sometimes I add 1 tsp of raisins to each large Granny Smith apple for variety.
 To have enough Filling for a 7 inch pie pan, you will need to cook 7 large Granny Smith apples.
 Add 1 tsp of ground cinnamon to the cooking apples and brown sugar in the pot.
 Thicken the liquid with cornstarch mixed with water.

-I use this Apple Pie Filling for several things.
+I use this Apple Pie Filling for :-

-- If you make a double flaky pie crust, this filing will give a delicious Apple Pie.
+- Purchase or make a double flaky pie crust, and this filling will give you a delicious Apple Pie.

-- Add a crumble topping on top of this filing and you have Apple crumble.
+- Add a crumble topping on top of this filling and you have Apple crumble.